 I have published flash fiction and short stories in several journals and won 3rd Prize in the New Zealand Writers’ College Short Story Competition in 2017 with Alan Matsumoto.
 I enjoy writing speculative fiction and anything that pushes our boundaries and challenges us to think about something in a different way.
 I've been shortlisted for a few competitions, receiving Honorable Mentions for Saint Catherine and My Hill.
 I also reached the final of the NY Midnight International MicroFiction Competition 2020.
 Sometimes people ask me to publicly share my stories at several groups.
 I'm also a story/script editor and provide support and advice for writers of historical fiction and drama.
 A recent TV pilot episode placed as a finalist in the LA International Screencraft Competition 2020 and the Quarter Finals of the Southern California Screenplay Competition 2020.

-I'm currently finishing my first novel, which is a Gothic Horror with some nasty bits!!
+I'm currently finishing my first novel - a Folk Horror tale about witches.

-More recently, I have started a PhD at Massey University to explore themes within Gothic and Folk Horror.
+More recently, I have started a PhD at Massey University to explore superstition, belief and historical realism in Folk Horror.